julietshen/tx-sandbox/hasher-matcher-actioner/review-tool/PROJECT_NOTES.md

 - Implemented `useMockData` function in review page
 - Created `getMockTasks` function for the tasks page
 - Added toast notifications when using mock data

+### 5. Code Architecture Improvements
+- Created utility modules for formatting and mock data
+- Implemented custom hooks (useFilterState, useReviewState) for state management
+- Developed reusable UI components for task durations and pending counts
+- Updated API service with centralized mock data toggling
+- Added comprehensive unit tests for all new components and utilities

+### 6. Content Categories Update
+- Changed content categories to use humorous alternatives:
+  - "fowl_play" (suspicious chicken-related activities)
+  - "wild_duckery" (questionable duck behavior)
+  - "rotten_eggs" (egg-related offenses)
+- Eliminated duplicate category queues
+- Updated color schemes and descriptions for the new categories
+- Made these changes to clearly indicate this is a demo application

+### 7. UI Improvements
+- Removed filter components from the review page
+- Kept filtering functionality exclusive to the dashboard
+- Simplified the review page UI to focus on content evaluation
+- Fixed a positioning issue with the 'use client' directive in Tasks page

+### 8. Review Tool Demo Enhancements (March 2024)
+- Added task state management with three key states:
+  - pending (unreviewed tasks)
+  - reviewed (tasks with approve/reject/escalate action)
+  - escalated (tasks requiring special handling)
+- Fixed queue display to ensure only ONE queue per content category
+- Modified content category descriptions:
+  - Removed "humor" reference from fowl_play category
+  - Updated rotten_eggs description to remove breakfast references
+- Added a Reset Demo button (green) for clearing all task states
+- Fixed button spacing with proper ButtonGroup component
+- Increased task counts (25-75 tasks per category) for substantial demos
+- Improved UI with consistent button styling:
+  - Filter button now has purple filled style
+  - Removed unnecessary Create Queue button
+- Set image publish dates to align with task ages
+- Made similar content section open task details in new tab

 ## Issues Encountered